Living the Writer's Life: Dan Magill

 Dan and his wife, Sarah, went to Nepal for the ribbon cutting on a safe-home project he helped promote.

-It’s been seven years since we last checked in with Barefoot Writer Dan Magill.
+It’s been more than eight years since we last checked in with Barefoot Writer Dan Magill.
 Since then, he’s been building his career and working on SEO blogs, fundraising campaigns, and sales pages.
 Because of his writer’s life, Dan was recently able to keep his 2-year-old son home from day care to enjoy extra family time before his wife started a new job.
 He also traveled to Nepal in 2017 to see a finished project he helped promote.
 You’ll love Dan’s five tips for new writers who are struggling to find clients.

 How has your writing business evolved since 2015?